dahlke/eklhad/web/data/blogs/2013-09-10-jquery-conference-austin.md

   - Encourage an optimistic attitude.
   - Show respect.
 - The best learning happens when solving real problems.
-  - Get new devs in the traenches!
+  - Get new devs in the trenches!
 - Best times?
   - Pair Programming
   - Code Reviews